Brainriver/Raspberry-Pi-4-spotifyd/README.md

 # hello-world
-Nothing to see here, go away
+Nothing to see here, go away.

+Just exploring the world of DevOps and i stumbled upon the possibilties of GIT and especially github.com.